stucki/docker-lineageos/README.md

 **NOTES:**
 * You will need to [install Docker][Docker_Installation] to proceed!
 * If an image does not exist, ```docker build``` is executed first
-* When running ```docker build```, the whole folder incl. the "android" working directory is transferred to the Docker daemon.
-The only way to work around this currently is to move the "android" folder away, then rebuild, and move it back into place again.
-For more information, see [dotcloud/docker#2224].

 ```
 git clone https://github.com/stucki/docker-cyanogenmod.git